Vincross/mind-documentation/Development/windowshyperv.md

 # Install Docker

 Vincross uses [Docker](https://www.docker.com/) in order to manage the SDK libraries and dependencies.
 Doing it this way means you don't have to install a bunch of things on your system, and you can update your environment with one command.
 If you don't have Docker installed, do so now.
-Follow these [installation instructions](https://docs.docker.com/engine/installation/) if you need help.
+Follow these [docker installation instructions](https://docs.docker.com/engine/installation/) if you need help.

+If your Windows is not 64bit Windows 10 Pro, Enterprise or Education (1511 November update, Build 10586 or later), use [Docker toolbox version](/Development/windows.md).
+See [requirements](https://docs.docker.com/docker-for-windows/install/#what-to-know-before-you-install) for details.

 After Docker is installed, open Docker -&gt; Settings from the taskbar and share the drive where you intend to do your Skill development.![](/assets/download %289%29.png)